Pre- Professional Year:

 Attending Another Post Secondary:

 Some students may elect to attend another Alberta post-secondary university or college for their pre-professional year.
-To determine if the courses you will take are transferable to the University of Alberta, consult the Alberta Transfer Guide.
-You must check each of your courses individually in the guide to determine if there is a transfer agreement.
+To determine if the courses you will take are transferable to the University of Alberta, consult the Transfer Alberta website.
+You must check each of your courses individually on the website to determine if there is a transfer agreement.
 If no transfer agreement for the course is found in the guide, then the course is not transferable to the U of A. If you are attending a university or college outside of Alberta, determining transferability may be more difficult.
 Please contact us for further information.

 For more information on the BCom program, please consult the admission and program information sections in the U of A Calendar.
 If you have any questions, please contact the Undergraduate Program Office.